Retrieval Augmented Verification for Zero-Shot Detection of Multimodal Disinformation: Analysis

-\paragraph{Text} For NewsCLIPpings, the claim texts are sourced from News websites, thus maintaining a particular journalistic format characterized by objectivity, relevant details, and brevity; in Remiss, the retelling of the text happens subjectively and often with a strong bias.
-This verbosity affects both the formation of the ER graphs and the retrieval of evidence. \paragraph{Image} The NewsCLIPpings images are mostly professionally taken pictures already published on news websites.
-For Remiss, the images are mostly taken by individuals and often differ in visual perspective from the ones reported by journalists on news websites, as seen in Fig. \ref{fig:zs_remiss_v} row 2 and Fig.\ref{fig:zs_remiss_fail} row 1.
-While these are both pristine samples and the visual evidence retrieved are also correct, is only the widely varying perspective between the claim and evidence in Fig.\ref{fig:zs_remiss_fail} that lead to OOC decision.
+The NewsCLIPpings images are mostly professionally taken pictures already published on news websites.
+For Remiss, the images are mostly taken by individuals and often differ in visual perspective from the ones reported by journalists on news websites, as seen in Fig. \ref{fig:qua00} and Fig.\ref{fig:quamiss}.
+While the top left sample is pristine in both the figures and the corresponding visual evidences retrieved are also correct, it is the widely varying perspective between the claim and evidence in Fig.\ref{fig:quamiss} lead to Out-of-Context.
+The unpublished nature of Social media visual claims affect the Text Evidence \textbf{XT retrieval}, while their varied perspective affects the \textbf{V-XV comparison}